contained screw press make molds from disc

 served the location the department charged with producing photographs of

-the laboratory, its founder, and various Edison products. small lathe stood the counter
+the laboratory, its founder, and various Edison products. was impossible expand the

 third floor Building Hutchison suggested that this department annex the